srivi15/Movie-Search-Engine/README.md

 Keywords: NLTK, PySpark, SQL, Apache Spark, TF-IDF, Stop words removal

 ### Note
 Please do not copy the code.
-Feel free to star it if you find it informative.
+Feel free to star the repository if you find it informative.